csmc-vaneykjlab/pine/README.md

 - [Genemania](http://apps.cytoscape.org/apps/genemania) (version 3.5 and above)
 - [ClueGO](http://apps.cytoscape.org/apps/cluego) (version 2.5 and above)

+PINE has been tested on Windows 10 and will only work on Windows OS.
+We recommend at least 2GB of memory to run PINE with Cytoscape.

 The PINE graphical user interface is only available for Windows.

 ### Install [Cytoscape](https://cytoscape.org/download.html)